samuelsurulere/samuel/README.md

 ### Twitter Sentiment Analysis

 Twitter dataset was downloaded from a Twitter API (now X).
 The text file was in JSON format, positive and negative tweets had to be extracted using a for-loop.
 Preprocessing was done and data was converted using a vectorizer.
 The MultinomialNB, BernoulliNB, LogisticRegression, SVC, DecisionTreeClassifier, RandomForest models were tested and the preferred model was selected based on recall and ROC-AUC curve.
-The hyperparameters of the model were optimized and saved for deployment using Flask library.
+The hyperparameters of the model were optimized and saved for deployment.
+The web app is accessible [here](https://sentweetmentanalysis.streamlit.app/).
 The project is available for viewing [here](https://github.com/samuelsurulere/Sentiment-Analysis/).

 ### Prescriptive modeling of Los Angeles crime data